 Most of my family and friends know that as a hobby I like to look at the weather and the related issues of climate change.
 Needless to say that many have already asked me to write something about my findings.
 I have always held back a bit.
 Climate and climate change is really such a very difficult subject.
 It is so complicated!
 One challenge is already to write something in such a way so that the average person can easily understand it.
 For example, there are at least 6 solar cycles that we have identified; namely, of average year lengths ca. 11 (Schwabe), 22 (Hale-Nicholson)), 87 (Gleissberg), 210 (De Vries), 1000 (Eddy) and 2500 (DeBray) years, respectively.
 Those are just the ones we know of.
 I also found high correlation between the position of certain planets and some of the sine waves of irradiance in these solar cycles.
 [Correlation does not necessarily mean causation, but it could].
 It appears the moon may also have influence on the weather, by facilitating either more or less mixing, of the upwelling cold waters from the deep oceans, depending on the difference between your low and high tides.
+Furthermore, probably due to a combination of solar, lunar and planetary influences there is evidence of an apparent 62 year cycle that affects the temperature of the oceans.
+Since the oceans have much more mass than the atmosphere, it is the sea surface temperature that we should keep an eye on to predict global temperature.
 Last, and probably not least, we still have an elephant in the room.
 Most people only think about this monster once they start sweating, after going deep into a mine.
 Note that he has been moving, lately, faster this last 100 years than in the century before; north-east, to be exact, if we go by the magnetic north pole.
 For those not sure what I mean: I am talking about earth’s inner core, which consists of hot molten iron and I strongly suspect that its movement due north-east could be the main reason for the currently observed Arctic & Greenland ice melt.
 If you have visited Iceland or Hawaii and seen some of the volcanic eruptions there, you must realize that this process is going on, all the time, in large areas on the bottom of the Atlantic- and the Pacific oceans….

 For the past 10000 years (Holocene) in the current interglacial, sea levels have remained more or less constant and this is the period when man showed up on earth…..
 The recent increase observed in melting of ice in the Antarctic could simply be due to increased volcanic activity in that area.